Link to

 Both conditions involve increased inflammation in the colon, which can lead to the formation of abnormal cells in the colon lining or rectum that can become cancerous.
 Having very severe inflammation, IBD for more than eight years, a family history of colorectal cancer, or primary sclerosing cholangitis (an inflammatory bile duct condition that affects some people with IBD) can raise that risk even more.

-Screenings are Essential
+Screenings are essential

 Taking steps to keep your IBD well managed can also go a long way.
 Seeing your gastroenterologist at least once a year, taking your medications regularly (even when you’re feeling well), and letting your doctor know of any new symptoms (or if someone in your family is diagnosed with colorectal cancer) is incredibly important.
-Making an effort to eat well, limiting red meat consumption, and exercising regularly is also advised.
+Making an effort to eat well, limit red meat consumption, and exercise regularly is also advised.

 Tags